OpenSDN-io/docs/opensdn-feature-architecture-guide/neutron-perform-improve-vnc.rst

 Data Structure
 --------------

-Although the actual data between Neutron and TF is similar, the listings of the elements differs significantly.
-In the Tungsten Fabric API, the networking elements list is a summary, containing only the UUID, FQ name, and an href, however, in Neutron, all details of each resource are included in the list.
+Although the actual data between Neutron and OpenSDN is similar, the listings of the elements differs significantly.
+In the OpenSDN API, the networking elements list is a summary, containing only the UUID, FQ name, and an href, however, in Neutron, all details of each resource are included in the list.